Rajah01/Alarm.bat/README.md

 High-order single-byte characters (128-255):
 Almost all US-ASCII (CP437) accented alphabetics in range 128-159, and Windows-ANSI characters in &nbsp; &nbsp;range 161-255, display correctly in Messages.
-Select the ANSI codepage for your locale &nbsp; &nbsp;in User Configuration, line 21 (default=1252).
-YMMV -- test individual characters to ascertain &nbsp; &nbsp;that they print.
+Unicode messages in range 32-255 also display &nbsp; &nbsp;correctly with /C <i><b>if Clipboarded as Unicode</b></i>.
+Select the ANSI codepage for your &nbsp; &nbsp;locale in User Configuration, line 21 (default=1252).
+YMMV -- test individual characters to &nbsp; &nbsp;ascertain that they print.

  ------------------------